ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

 Each PyAnsys project should have all three levels of testing implemented in its testing framework.
 Consider implementing functional tests as examples within your project's documentation examples.
-This will allow you to write helpful user-facing tests while accomplishing functional testing.
+This allows you to write helpful user-facing tests while accomplishing functional testing.

-Unit Testing
+Unit testing
 ~~~~~~~~~~~~
 Unit testing tests at the lowest possible level, isolated
 from other applications or libraries.
 For Python tool libraries like